RedTurtle/redturtle.video/README.rst

-RedTurtle Video have a very long history and we loved it, but it's fate is linked to the status of ``collective.flowplayer``, which is not very clear and still based on a very old release of Flowplayer, still based on Flash technology.
+RedTurtle Video have a very long history and we loved it, but it's fate is linked to the status of ``collective.flowplayer``, which is not very clear and still based on a very old release of Flowplayer based on Flash technology.
 Plone 4.3 compatibility works... more or less (you will experience some issues originated by changes done in collective.flowplayer > 3).

-But this is not the main problem: meanwhile the web moved on (HTML 5 is here) and a new shiny, Dexterity based, product is available: **wildcard.media**.
+But this is not the main motivation: meanwhile the web moved on (HTML 5 is here!) and a new promising (Dexterity based) product is available: **wildcard.media**.

 We *really* think that Plone will live better with a single, well done and mainained product instead of having two or more.